I love orchids and enjoy educating others on this wonderful plant.

-How To Grow Orchids For Beginners
+How to Grow Orchids (for Beginners)

 I've always admired orchids but never attempted growing the exotic beauties until recently.
 Like many people, I thought orchids would be prima donnas—difficult and demanding.
 I'm happy to report that simply is not true!

 If you are an orchid newbie, I highly recommend that you read up on the types of orchids and their care before taking the plunge.
 Growing happy and healthy orchids is not hard, just different.
 Once you understand the conditions that orchids need, they aren’t much harder to grow than other houseplants.

-Phalaenopsis or Moth Orchids Recommended For Beginners
+- Phalaenopsis or Moth Orchids

 Promote more and larger blooms by feeding your moth orchids monthly with a fertilizer formulated for orchids.
 The plants do best in temperatures from 50 to 75F.
 A drop in temperature helps encourage them to bloom.